UoW-CPC/rabbda-earthquakes-application/README.md

  5. ETL pipeline results: Execute Hive query to create links to seismographs.

  Additionally, you can perform further analysis, like we did in Release-0.
- In this release we perform this through a Jupyter Notebook.
+ In this release we do this through a Jupyter Notebook.

-For extra information on the various phases, please refer to related folders.

 This demonstration utilises earthquakes data, source: [USGS science for a changing world](https://earthquake.usgs.gov).